case/evbogue.com/content/maccentricity.md

 Perhaps I listen to the Tron Soundtrack (written by Daft Punk) too much, or perhaps it's super-inspiring to use a Tron-inspirated terminal.

-In the opening scene of Tron, the lead character sneaks into the server room of a propritary operating system company ENCOM.
+In the opening scene of Tron, the lead character sneaks into the server room of a proprietary operating system company ENCOM.
 It just so happens that the lead character is the son of the person who started ENCOM, and thus owns a majority stock in the company.
 So he's not really doing anything illegal when he downloads this operating system and releases to the world to use for free.

 I want to write about something I've noticed since being back in The Bay.
 It's Maccentricity.
 Everywhere I go, I see Macintoshes and the people who use them.